pinout-xyz/Pinout.xyz/src/tr/translate/iface-1wire.md

 sudo modprobe w1-gpio
 ```

-Newer kernels (4.9.28 and later) allow you to use dynamic overlay loading instead, including creating multiple 1-Wire busses to be used at the same time:
+Newer kernels (4.9.28 and later) allow you to use dynamic overlay loading instead, including creating multiple 1-Wire buses to be used at the same time:

 ```
 sudo dtoverlay w1-gpio gpiopin=4 pullup=0  # header pin 7